22 Top Rioja Wineries You Can’t Miss on Your Next Trip to Spain

 Why Guests Like It: Location, Great Wines, Beautiful Grounds, Olive Oil Samples, Underground Cellar

 It’s not every day we find a winery with such a well-known brand name that can still offer a boutique experience.
-Roda provides tasting opportunities within Haro, but if you book one of their more luxurious tours in advance, you can have a guided experience in the vineyard that ends with a visit to a cave where some of their wine is stored.
+Roda provides wine tastings within Haro, but if you book one of their more luxurious tours in advance, you can have a guided experience in the vineyard that ends with a visit to a cave where some of their wine is stored.

 Bodegas Roda makes an effort to accommodate every kind of Winetraveler.
 If you want to get outside of Haro for a bit, consider their horse-and-carriage tour through the vineyard for just 50 euros.
 They also offer lunch and picnic experiences on a balcony overlooking the Ebro River and surrounding Rioja landscape.
 Click here for contact information and experience options.